 In addition to its central location, the region also has medical professionals who are already trained in advanced cholera treatment.
 Project HOPE volunteers actually worked at the St. Therese Hospital following the Hurricane in October and knew that the staff at the St. Therese Hospital had the skills they needed to care for cholera patients and would be able to use the new facility immediately.

 The new 20-bed cholera treatment center will be completed and open to care for patients soon.

-The center was built with the help of a Project HOPE partner, Mazzetti, which has experience working in Haiti and provided volunteer engineers to oversee the design and construction and the center was actually built by a local Haitian construction company.
+The center was built with the help of Project HOPE partners, Mazzetti and the Sextant Foundation, who have experience working in Haiti and provided volunteer engineers to oversee the design and construction for the center, which was built by a local Haitian construction company.
 The cholera treatment center has brought together the best practices from similar facilities in Haiti and other cholera treatment centers around the world.
 It uses renewable energy and a renewable energy distribution system.
 The center will strengthen the health system by allowing doctors to treat a normal case load of cholera and other diarrheal diseases throughout the year, and support a large response in the event of a cholera outbreak in the region.